 - WebP — Excellent choice for both images and animated images.
 WebP offers much better compression than PNG or JPEG with support for higher color depths, animated frames, transparency etc. (but not progressive display.).
 Supported by all major browsers except Safari 14 on macOS desktop.

 - AVIF — Good choice for both images and animated images due to high performance and royalty free image format (even more efficient that WebP, but not as widely supported).
-It is now supported on Chrome, Opera and Firefox (behind a preference).
+It is now supported on Chrome, Opera and Firefox.
 See also an online tool to convert previous image formats to AVIF.